Recover failed YB-TServer and YB-Master

 Planned cluster changes

-You might also be interested in how to perform planned cluster changes (such as moving the entire cluster to a brand new set of nodes -- say move from machines of type A to type B).
+You might choose to perform planned cluster changes, such as moving the entire cluster to a brand new set of nodes (for example, move from machines of type A to type B).
 For instructions on how to do this, see Change cluster configuration.